Oil and Gas

 Mammoet has broken another world record to transport the world’s heaviest evaporator, weighing 5,134t, in Saudi Arabia.

-The remaining items were loaded-in using different such as six axle lines, 24 axle lines in a configuration of 4 file 12 and 18 axle lines of SPMT.
+The remaining items were loaded in using different such as six axle lines, and 24 axle lines in a configuration of 4 file 12 and 18 axle lines of SPMT.

-All of the axle lines were prepared close to the berth to optimise the loading time.
-These were then transported 1km to site.
+All of the axle lines were prepared close to the berth to optimize the loading time.
+These were then transported 1km to the site.
 Once on site, Mammoet had to negotiate the challenging route within the plant.
-To avoid the unnecessary removal of obstacles and pass over fences, aspects of the cargo structure were modified to pass over.
+To avoid the unnecessary removal of obstacles and passing over fences, aspects of the cargo structure were modified to pass over.

-By remaining flexible in the approach, using local expertise, ensuring effective communication with Mammoet’s Middle East branches and mobilising an experienced transport crew, Mammoet could overcome the logistics of receiving almost 200 axle lines of SPMT and the vessel was able to sail away within the time constraints.
+By remaining flexible in the approach, using local expertise, ensuring effective communication with Mammoet’s Middle East branches, and mobilizing an experienced transport crew, Mammoet could overcome the logistics of receiving almost 200 axle lines of SPMT and the vessel was able to sail away within the time constraints.